YashGupta4/App_Tic_Tac_Toe/README.md

 Author:
 -------
-This Tic Tac Toe game project is developed by [Your Name].
-Feel free to contact me at [Your Email Address] for any questions or inquiries.
+This Tic Tac Toe game project is developed by Yash Gupta.
+Feel free to contact me at info.guptayash@gmail.comfor any questions or inquiries.

 Enjoy playing Tic Tac Toe on your Android device!